onehashai/erpnext3/erpnext/setup/setup_wizard/tasks/purchase.md

-How to manage your purchasing in onehash 🛒🛒🛒:
+How to manage your purchasing in OneHash 🛒🛒🛒:

 1. Add a few **Suppliers**
 2. Find out what you need by making **Material Requests**.